 M. Boutier and J Chroboczek.
 Source-Specific routing.
 In IFIP Networking 2015.
 2015.

 B. Jonglez, M. Boutier and J. Chroboczek.
 Delay-based routing.
-Submitted for publication.
+Unpublished draft.
 2015.

 M. Abolhasan, B. Hagelstein, J. C.-P. Wang.
 Real-world performance of current proactive multi-hop mesh protocols.
 Asia-Pacific Conference on Communication (APCC 2009), Shanghai, China.
 2009.

 David Murray, Michael Dixon and Terry Koziniec.
 An Experimental Comparison of Routing Protocols in Multi Hop Ad Hoc Networks.
 In Proc.
 ATNAC 2010.
 2010.

 Jesús Friginal, David de Andrés, Juan-Carlos Ruiz, Pedro Gil.
 Towards Benchmarking Routing Protocols in Wireless Mesh Networks.
 In Ad Hoc Networks, Volume 9, Issue 8, November 2011, Pages 1374-1388.

 María E. Villapol et al. Performance comparison of mesh routing protocols in an experimental network with bandwidth restrictions in the border router.
 Revista de la Facultad de Ingeniería U.C.V., 28:1.
 2012.

 Jesús Friginal, Juan-Carlos Ruiz, David de Andrés and Antonio Bustos.
 Mitigating the Impact of Ambient Noise on Wireless Mesh Networks Using Adaptive Link-Quality-based Packet Replication.
 DSN'2012:1-8.
 2013.